cihga39871/Clasnip.com/docs/src/create_db.md

 You need to upload a **compressed** database folder to Clasnip.
 The folder shall contain several sub-folders holding sequences in FASTA format.
 Each **sub-folder** is considered as a group, and each **FASTA file** is considered as a sample.

 !!! details "What is the FASTA format?"
+    A FASTA files can contain more than one sequences.
 A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.
 The description line (defline) is distinguished from the sequence data by a greater-than (">") symbol at the beginning.
 An example sequence in FASTA format is:

     ```fasta
     >Name1 description